AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 **Linux®**

-* Ensure that 32-bit or 64-bit [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Open Office is installed, opening dialogs are cancelled for all applications, and office applications launch successfully.
+* Install the [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of OpenOffice.
+AEM Forms supports both 32-bit and 64-bit versions.
+After installing, open all the OpenOffice applications, cancel all the dialog windows, and close the applications.
+Reopen the applications and ensure no dialog box is displayed on opening an OpenOffice application.

 * Create an environment variable `OpenOffice_PATH` and set it to point it to OpenOffice installtion is set in the [console](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) or the dt (Device Tree) profile.
 * If there are issues in installing OpenOffice, ensure that [32-bit libraries](#extrarequirements) required for OpenOffice installation are available.